 We are online all day, every day, for all aspects of our lives and business.
 We want a space that is safe and trustworthy to share information without the fear of getting scammed or hacked.
 However, there isn’t a silver bullet or quick fix to the safety issue.
 How does a company treat the real-life problem of internet safety and trust?
-LinkedIn Product Lead Shreyas Nangalia shares how safety PMs balance challenges, solutions, and customers to make secure products.
+LinkedIn Director of Product Management Shreyas Nangalia shares how safety PMs balance challenges, solutions, and customers to make secure products.

 On classic challenges with online safety